This is a revised timeline of selected events in the history of soda.

 - Caleb’s Cola Company renames itself to Caleb’s Famous, Inc.; Caleb’s Cola and Cherry Cola are appropriately renamed Caleb’s Famous Cola and Caleb’s Famous Cherry Cola; Caleb’s Soda Fountain is renamed Caleb’s Famous Soda Fountain.

-- Caleb’s Famous, Inc. introduces it’s own brands of ginger ale, cream soda, sarsaparilla, and root beer.
+- Caleb’s Famous, Inc. introduces it’s own brands of ginger beer, ginger ale, cream soda, sarsaparilla, and root beer.

 - Caleb’s Famous, Inc. introduces new flavors of soda to the Caleb’s Famous line: strawberry (pink color), cherry (red), black cherry (dark red), orange (orange color), lemon (yellow), lime (bright green), blueberry (blue), raspberry (reddish purple), grape (purple), licorice (black), orange cola, lemon cola, lime cola, chocolate cola, vanilla cola, chocolate (bright brown), and vanilla (clear color, and reminiscent of vanilla beans as opposed to cream soda’s creamy vanilla flavor).